 Luckily, there is a method where you can get rid of DRM from Apple Music so that you can enjoy music on your iPod Classic.
 The solution to this issue is to use DumpMedia Apple Music Converter.
 Until now, this is considered as the ideal tool to convert Apple Music files (MP4) to DRM-free formats such as MP3, M4A, FLAC, and AAC.

 Part 2.
-How to Download Apple Music Playlist to Your iPod Classic
+How Do I Transfer an Apple Music Playlist to My iPod?

 Once you remove the DRM protection, you have the option to transfer all your songs from Apple Music from iTunes to your iPod Classic via iTunes.